 If you’re a buyer you can look for listings that are in pre-foreclosure and bid on them, or wait until the property becomes Real Estate Owned after the foreclosure auction and make your offer then.

 If you’re the homeowner, be aware that Utah is a deficiency state, which means that the lender can go after your assets for the “deficiency” after a foreclosure sale (i.e. the difference between what the home fetches at the foreclosure auction and the amount you still owe on the mortgage).

 If you’re a Utah homeowner and you think you’re at risk of foreclosure you can dial 2-1-1 to receive foreclosure prevention resources.
 You can also consult one of the HUD-approved housing counselors in your area.
 Bilingual assistance is available.

-If you choose to buy a home in a Utah city with high demand and low inventory (think: Salt Lake City) it’s a good idea to be ready to pounce on a listing you fall in love with.
+If you choose to buy a home in a Utah city with high demand and low inventory such as Salt Lake City, it’s a good idea to move quickly when you find the right property.
 That means having your pre-approval from a lender and having a real estate lawyer lined up to guide you through the closing process.
 Some Utah listings in hot real estate markets receive multiple offers.
-Before you get sucked into a bidding war, be honest with yourself about how much you can afford to pay and set a firm budget ceiling.
+Before you get sucked into a bidding war, be honest with yourself about how much you can afford to pay each month and set a firm budget ceiling.

 30-Year Fixed Mortgage Rates in Utah